On SYM theory and all order Bulk Singularity Structures of BPS Strings in type II theory: Acknowledgements

 \section{Acknowledgements}

 I am indebted to R. Russo, A. Tseytlin, W. Siegel, A. Sen and N. Arkani-Hamed for helpful discussions.
-I would like to thank M. Bianchi, C. Hull, W. Lerche, L. Alvarez-Gaume, M. Douglas, P. Vanhove, H. Steinacker, I. Bena, J. Polchinski and A. Rebhan for various valuable discussions.
+I would like to thank M. Bianchi, C. Hull, W. Lerche, L. Alvarez-Gaume, M. Douglas, P. Vanhove, H. Steinacker, I. Bena, J. Polchinski and P. Sulkowski for various valuable discussions.
 I would also like to thank CERN for the hospitality.
-Part of this work was done during the author's 2nd post doctoral position at Queen Mary University of London (QMUL) and he warmly thanks QMUL as well as A. Brandhuber, D. Young, N. Lambert and B. Stefanski for enjoyable discussions.
+Part of this work was done during the author's 2nd post doctoral position at Queen Mary University of London (QMUL) and he warmly thanks A. Brandhuber, D. Young, N. Lambert and B. Stefanski for enjoyable discussions.
+This work was supported by ERC Starting Grant no. 335739 'Quantum fields and knot homologies', funded by the European Research Council.